2012 Toyota 4Runner

 The Toyota 4Runner is built for durability and all-terrain capability.
 Using rugged body-on-frame construction, the 4Runner is intended to be a tough and reliable sport utility for the more adventurous owner.

-The 2011 Toyota 4Runner is powered exclusively by a 4.0-liter V6 that generates 270 horsepower and 278 pound-feet of torque.
+All 2012 Toyota 4Runners are powered by a 4.0-liter V6 that generates 270 horsepower and 278 pound-feet of torque.
 Fuel economy ratings are 17 mpg City and 22 mpg Highway with 4WD.
 Maximum towing capacity is 5,000 pounds, enough for light boats, ATVs, snowmobiles, and motorcycles.
-(No V8 or four-cylinder models are available for 2011.)

 Two-row and three-row seating configurations are available, for five or seven passengers.